-International students and scholars physically present in the U.S. for any part of 2019 are legally required to file tax documentation by April 15, 2020. (**Several news sources have recently reported the filing deadline may be extended.
-Please refer to the IRS webpage for the most up-to-date information.**) This is true regardless of whether you received any income in 2019.
+International students and scholars physically present in the U.S. for any part of 2019 are legally required to file tax documentation by April 15, 2020. (**The state of North Carolina and the federal government has extended the filing deadline to July 15, 2020 due to COVID-19.
+However, not all states have extended their deadlines.
+See below for more information.**) This is true regardless of whether you received any income in 2019.

 To help you with your tax filing responsibilities, OIS has arranged free access to Sprintax Tax Preparation software.
 Sprintax will guide you through the tax preparation process, arrange the necessary tax forms, and check to see if you owe taxes or are due a tax refund.
 We have also arranged a free webinar that explains your tax filing responsibilities in more detail.
 You can watch the Sprintax webinar here.